Sathiyarajan/big-data-pipeline/README.md

 export PATH=$PATH:$FLUME_HOME/bin/

-start the services using the following commands:
+start all the services with appropriate commands.

+to setup in windows use ubuntu from app store and install it and setup the big data environment by following the above steps.